fauu/kindle-hl2fr/README.md

 ## Setup

-Install [fzf](https://github.com/junegunn/fzf/), which is a dependency to the convenience script.

-Make `scripts/hl2fr.sh` executable and set the variable `kindle_hl2fr_path` inside it to reflect the path of the `kindle-hl2fr` executable file built earlier.
+If you wish to use the convenience script, install [fzf](https://github.com/junegunn/fzf/), make `scripts/hl2fr.sh` executable and set the variable `kindle_hl2fr_path` inside it to reflect the path of the `kindle-hl2fr` executable file built during installation.
 If you need JSON rather than Org output, modify the `output_format` variable as well.

 ## License